downloadpgm/zepp_spark_client_yarn_cluster_dockerized/README.md

 In this demo, a Zeppelin/Spark container uses a Hadoop YARN cluster as a resource management and job scheduling technology to perform distributed data processing.

-This Docker image contains Zeppeling and Spark binaries prebuilt and uploaded in Docker Hub.
+This Docker image contains Zeppelin and Spark binaries prebuilt and uploaded in Docker Hub.

-## Steps to Build Spark image
+## Steps to Build Zeppelin/Spark image

-To build a Zeppelin/Spark image to run on a YARN cluster, follow the steps below :
+To build a Zeppelin/Spark Docker image, follow the steps below :
 ```shell
 $ git clone https://github.com/mkenjis/apache_binaries
 $ wget https://archive.apache.org/dist/spark/spark-2.3.2/spark-2.3.2-bin-hadoop2.7.tgz